-The Developer expects to complete the Development in six phases over a thirteen year period, with the expected completion of the infrastructure serving the District by Q4 2032.
+The Developer expects to complete the Authorized Improvements over an approximately sixteen (16) month period, with the expected completion of the infrastructure serving the District by 4Q 2020.
+Full development of the District is expected to be completed in an eleven year period.
 The following tables provide the Developer's expected build-out schedule of the District, estimated home prices in the District and an absorption schedule for lots in the District.